dgaydukov/cert-aws/sa/files/sa.md

 region                us-west-1              env    AWS_DEFAULT_REGION
 ```
 So whenever you run any command with this profile and don't specify region (by setting `--region=us-east-1`), region from env var is used (not from your config setting).
-To remove it just unset the variable `unset AWS_DEFAULT_REGION`, and now if you run `aws configure list --profile=awssa` you will see that region is taken from config
+To remove it just unset the variable `unset AWS_DEFAULT_REGION`, and now if you run `aws configure list` you will see that region is taken from config
 ```
 Name                    Value             Type    Location
 ----                    -----             ----    --------